What Is the Catholic Understanding of the Biblical Plan of Salvation?

 Thus who knows how many baptisms are Catholic-invalid, of no effect, since not only can one word ("we" versus "I") invalidate a baptism, but "The Church teaches very unequivocally that for the valid conferring of the sacraments, the minister must have the intention of doing at least what the Church does."
 (Catholic Encyclopedia>intention)

-However, presuming the sacrament has its intended (imagined) effect, yet since the unholy sinful Adamic nature is all too alive and manifests itself in these "inwardly just" (righteous souls), then the newly baptized all too soon realized he is no longer good enough to be with God.
+However, presuming the sacrament has its intended (imagined) effect, yet since the unholy sinful Adamic nature is all too alive and manifests itself in these "inwardly just" (righteous souls), then the newly baptized all too soon realizes he is no longer good enough to be with God.

 certain temporal consequences of sin remain in the baptized , such as suffering, illness, death, and such frailties inherent in life as weaknesses of character, and so on, as well as an inclination to sin that Tradition calls concupiscence. ..
 (CCC 1264)